Ium101/Files-and-Folders-Lister-Z/USER_MANUAL.md

 ## Overview
 Files and Folders Lister Z or simply Lister Z is a utility for listing the contents of directories on your computer.
 It provides both a command-line and a graphical user interface (GUI) for easy use.
+Also can create folders and empy text files in the same structure as JSON file that's going to be selected.

 ## How to Use